CabbageAdi/EzDatabase/README.md

 category.DeleteFile("filename", ".jpg");
 ```
 # Contributing and getting help
 This is still under heavy development, and there are likely many bugs.
 If you would like to contribute, feel free to open a pull request.

-Coming soon: discussions page, discord server
+If you have any questions, you can open a discussion